Karansehgal0611/FaceRecogniton/README.md

 ## 🔧 Configuration
--Place known faces (reference images) in the known_faces/ directory.
+- Place known faces (reference images) in the known_faces/ directory.
--Update the face_recognition_system.py script as needed for your use case.
+- Update the face_recognition_system.py script as needed for your use case.

 ## 🛠️ Technologies Used
--Python 3
+- Python 3
--OpenCV
+- OpenCV
--face_recognition
+- face_recognition
--Docker
+- Docker
--Docker Compose
+- Docker Compose

 ## 📘 Learning Notes
 This repository includes a PDF file named Docker Documentation.pdf, which contains my personal notes and learning materials about Docker